 - Unofficial Event An event at which participants do not earn points.
 It does not require costume, specific Advance notice or publication, site fees, sign-in sheets, or ministers.
-See III.G.3. - Viceroy A minister of the government who is the ruler of a remote region (in a chartered chapter, also called a governor).
+(See: III.G.3.) - Viceroy A minister of the government who is the ruler of a remote region (in a chartered chapter, (also called a governor).
 At the Imperial level, this is the ruler of a Shire.
 For ease of reference, it is included in the word "Crown" when referring to Crowns and Viceroys, but does not have the same rights or privileges as a Crown.
 As with other Crowns, their monthly points and requests for DI's are approved by the Imperial Crown.
 See Crown. - War A specific type of event in which armies are formed to "fight" against one another.
-If it is a Crown or Civil War, it must follow specific guidelines (see Bylaws).
+If it is a Crown or Civil War, it must follow specific guidelines (See: Lex Adria XV.B.
+Interim Civil War and XVI.
+Crown War.)
 If it is a "fun" war (any war other than a Crown or Civil War), the rules are more lax.
 Either way, the participants earn WP's rather than EPs.
-See III.F.2.
-Wars on page 13. - War Participation (WP) When a member goes to an official war, pays the site fee (if any), and signs in, they may choose to participate in archery, arts or combat, or help administer the event.
+(See: III.F.2.
+Wars.) - War Participation (WP) When a member goes to an official war, pays the site fee (if any), and signs in, they may choose to participate in archery, arts or combat, or help administer the event.
 Their participation is noted in the appropriate disciplines.
 For instance, if they fought, they would receive a combat WP, the arts would receive an arts WP.
-See III.F.2.
-Wars on page 13.
+(See: III.F.2.
+Wars.)